top of page

 The verb 'deplete' has its roots in Latin, specifically from the word 'deplere,' which means 'to empty' or 'to drain.'
 It is formed by combining 'de,' meaning 'completely,' and 'plere,' meaning 'to fill.'
 Thus, 'deplete' originally conveyed the idea of completely emptying or draining something.
 As the word made its way into English, it retained this fundamental meaning but took on the broader sense of reducing the quantity of something, often in a significant or drastic way.
 The etymology of 'deplete' highlights the concept of thorough reduction or emptying, emphasizing the action of diminishing a resource or supply until it is notably reduced or nearly exhausted.

-Quiz: Find the meaning of the verb deplete:
+Find the correct meaning of the verb deplete:

 Try Again!